wp-afna/private_llm/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Note: if you'd like to *ask a question* or *open a discussion*, head over to the [Discussions](https://github.com/imartinez/privateGPT/discussions) section and post it there.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]